Looking for the best Spoleto Italy attractions? Here is a short guide to visit the town and its surroundings in one day or more!

 Below, I will show you what to see in Spoleto in just one day! 😉

-What to visit in Spoleto in one day
+What to visit in Spoleto Italy, in one day?

 Visiting Spoleto in just one day is not easy, but you can help yourself with this guide and be sure that you know what to see in Spoleto and thus make your journey easier.

-You have 2 options if you arrive in Spoleto by car (about half an hour from Perugia).
+You have 2 options if you arrive there by car (about half an hour from Perugia).

 The first is to park in the south-eastern part of the city and start the route from the Rocca Albornoziana and immediately admire, from the belvedere, the spectacular view on Ponte delle Torri that dominates the landscape.